dlhwang/ai-making-kit/making-docs/audit.md

 - OpenSCAD CLI generated the listed files successfully.
 - Parallel OpenSCAD export occasionally triggered a Windows `read_symlink` error; sequential reruns succeeded.
 - SVG files should be treated as the exact 2D image/export references; PNG files are visual previews.

+## 2026-06-18 A4 Hand-Cut Template Update

+User clarified the fabrication method: print on A4 paper, place the print on hardboard, trace the outline, and cut by hand.

+Actions:

+- Added A4 1:1 SVG templates under `making-docs/exports/a4-templates/`.
+- Added Korean print/cut guide at `making-docs/exports/a4-print-guide-ko.md`.
+- Documented actual hand-cut quantities for 1.5mm hardboard layers.

+Important correction:

+- For hand cutting from 1.5mm sheet, thick parts must be made by cutting multiple identical layers and gluing them.
+The practical quantity list is more important than the earlier single large OpenSCAD layout preview.

+## 2026-06-18 Illustrated Manual Update

+User requested a Gunpla-style illustrated build manual, preferably HTML with images.

+Actions:

+- Added `making-docs/exports/build-manual-ko.html`.
+- The manual includes cover image, parts list, A4 template links, test coupon step, cutting workflow, layer stacking workflow, final assembly steps, and final checklist.
+- Existing OpenSCAD-exported PNG/SVG assets are reused as visual references.